mmastrac/kalos/src/LanguageGuide.md

 }
 ```

-## Expressions
+### Expressions

 Expressions in Kalos make use of the common operators you see in other C-like languages.
 The precedence, or
-the "order of operations" in Kalos is designed to be more human-friendly as you find in languages like Python.
+the "order of operations" in Kalos is designed to be more human-friendly as you might find in languages like
+Python.

 | Operators | Notes |
 |-----------|-------|